shreyaghose/ml_piped/example_pipelines/measurement_bias/example-0-explanation.md

 6. **Evaluation Metrics**: In addition to traditional performance metrics, use evaluation metrics that specifically assess the impact of measurement bias on model outcomes.
 This helps ensure that the model's performance is not adversely affected by measurement errors.

 ## References
+1. Suresh, H., & Guttag, J. V. (2019).
+A Framework for Understanding Unintended Consequences of Machine Learning.
+[Link to paper]
+2. Baker, D. (2022).
+Algorithmic Bias in Data: A Case Study of Measurement Bias.
+[Link to paper]
+3. Hellström, J., & Väänänen, T. (2020).
+Bias in Machine Learning: Identification and Mitigation Strategies.
+[Link to paper]